muditpathak8/playground/README.md

 - Its Artifact will have Provenance
 - Click the `>` chevron to reveal more information in a drop-down
-- Click the link titled `View diff` in the entry called `Previous` to see the deployment-diff; this is a diff (spanning potentially many commits) between the currently running alpha Artifact, and the previously running alpha Artifact.
+- Click the link titled `View diff` in the entry called `Previous` to see the deployment-diff; this is a diff (spanning potentially many commits) between the newly deployed alpha Artifact, and the previously running alpha Artifact.

 # Attest unit-test evidence to Kosli